 Dr. Timothy Berube

 Dr. Timothy Berube was reappointed on April 19, 2022, as a permanent, part-time Commission member for a 5-year term.
+He began serving as Acting President of the Commission on October 14, 2023.

 Dr. Berube has over 30 years of experience in the areas of global leadership, executive management, governance, business development, operations, sales, marketing, engineering, project management and consulting.
 Included in this profile is a 10-year international portfolio resulting in the creation of 2 multi-million-dollar multinational enterprises.

 Dr. Berube is Métis.
 He has served on multiple for-profit and not-for-profit boards, including: the North West Local Health Integration Network, Digital Engineering Inc., and The Battalion Senate of 18 (Thunder Bay) Service Battalion.
-He currently sits on the board of directors with the Manitoba Cooperative Association.
-He is frequently engaged in community stakeholder meetings and events across a broad spectrum of the Western Manitoba community.

 Mr. Randall Kahgee